Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 #### Response Aggregation

-When requests are dispatched to multiple shards in a cluster (as discussed in the "[Request routing](https://quip-amazon.com/SzJSAPlr8ohb/Babushka-wiki#temp:C:Pfe89d6ed1168a14152a75cfdf2b)" section), the Redis client needs to aggregate the responses for a given command.
+When requests are dispatched to multiple shards in a cluster (as discussed in the Request routing section), the Redis client needs to aggregate the responses for a given command.
 Babushka follows [Redis OSS guidelines](https://redis.io/docs/reference/command-tips/#response_policy) for determining how to aggregate the responses from multiple shards within a cluster.

 To learn more about response aggregation for specific commands, consult the documentation embedded in the code.